-Caffeine Withdrawal Symptoms: Top Ten
+Caffeine Withdrawal Symptoms: Top Fifteen

-A few hours after missing your scheduled dose the caffeine withdrawal symptoms start to set in.
+Just a few hours after missing your scheduled dose the caffeine withdrawal symptoms start to set in.

-Top 10 Caffeine Withdrawal Symptoms
+Top 15 Caffeine Withdrawal Symptoms

 A caffeine headache usually starts behind the eyes and then moves up the front of the head.